cristian-sulea/jatoo-image/README.md

-jatoo-image
+JaToo Image
 ===========

-A Java Open Source library created to ease the work with images.
+A Java™ Open Source library created to ease the work with images.